 Continuous temperature monitoring implies round-the-clock monitoring of a research lab’s freezers, a museum’s display cases, or a construction site’s key locations, to name a few examples.
 But to be truly continuous, a temperature monitoring system must be built to handle the unexpected — scenarios that we’ll shed light on below.

-What Happens in the Case of a Power Outage?
+What Happens in the Case of a Constant Power Outage?

 For the past two decades, power outages have been on the rise across the U.S. Attributed in part to an aging infrastructure and changing weather patterns, the two large, sustained power outages in 2000 increased to 180 disruptions in 2020, per the Wall Street Journal’s federal data review.